LambdaSix/Wild-Living/README.md

 ### Flint Hand Drill
 A simple bow drill, except instead of making fires, the rod is fitted with a knapped stone blade to drill into wood, useful to get maple sap before you have a full forge setup.

+### Wooden Fish Trap
+A fish trap based on the same principle as the plastic fish trap, but made from cordage and sticks.
+Still needs fish bait.

 ## Clothing

 ### Fur Backpack